FiePaw/ROADMAP/README.md

     - On First join tp to tutorial
     - if they enter to door make rtp
     - Make Skript /pwbc only execute by console and brodcasted (AxPlayerWarps)
+    - On First Join set Permission betterrtp.eco.bypass for 2 Days
   - Slimefun
     - FluffyMachines
     - FNAmplications